databrary/design/ridir-16/narrative.md

 CHAT is the dominant data format among language science researchers, and the format is a leader in interoperability with other language-related analysis tools.
 TalkBank's founder and coordinator, Dr. Brian MacWhinney, serves on the Databrary advisory board and has agreed to serve on the TAC for the current proposal.
 MacWhinney will work with project staff and PIs to enable CHAT-format transcripts linked with video or audio recordings to be imported into Databrary.
-CHAT files are well-structured; the file specification is open and known; and Databrary staff have already done some preliminary work with CHAT-format transcripts.
+CHAT files are well structured; the file specification is open and known; and Databrary staff have already done some preliminary work with CHAT-format transcripts.
-However, CHAT files are unique in that transcription data is not directly linked to specific temporal codes.
+However, CHAT files are unique in that transcription data are not directly linked to specific temporal codes.
 Rather, specific points in the transcription text can be associated with points in the video or audio time stream.
 For this reason, the CHAT format may have unique restrictions on which files can be imported and exported.